ralreegorganon/rudia/README.md

 # rudia

-rudia is a simple application that will both connect to upstream TCP endpoints and accept connections from upstream TCP clients, and relay the messages read to a second local TCP endpoint which accepts many connections.
-If an upstream connection is severed, the application will attempt to reconnect while maintaining all of the other client and upstream connections.
+rudia is a simple application that will both connect to upstream TCP listener endpoints and accept connections from upstream TCP clients, and then relay the messages read to a second local TCP listener endpoint which accepts many connections and any number of client listeners.
+If connections that were explictly made are severed (e.g. to upstream or client listeners), the application will attempt to reconnect while maintaining all of the other client and upstream connections.

 #### Example
 ```